 Writing Across Communities at St. John’s University encourages and supports faculty and students who strive to use writing to sustain diverse academic, cultural, civic, and professional communities across and beyond the university.

 As a program we are committed to these Writing Across Communities principles:

 "First, the WACommunities approach regards language and literacy as human processes integral to building and maintaining human communities (cultural rhetorical ecologies).
 Second, it recognizes language diversity as a reflection of rich cultural connections locally, regionally, nationally, and globally.
 Third, it adopts the notion that the acquisition of academic literacy (and of standardized edited American English) should enhance students’ communicative resources, not erase them.
 Finally, it advocates culturally responsive approaches to literacy education across and beyond the curriculum" (Kells 2018).

-As the program develops over the 2018-2019 academic year, watch this space and our Twitter for more ways to be involved.
+As the program continues to develop over the 2019-2020 academic year, watch this space and our Twitter (@SJUWACommuniti1) for more ways to be involved.

 Email Writing Across Communities at [email protected]

 I rememberthe first time I felt the power of words.
 Words, that lept off the page and to a six-year old, transformed her mind and understanding of what a book can do to one’s imagination.
 While years have passed, I never lose that same feeling of getting lost in a book, getting lost in my own imagination.
 Writing and developing my own short stories, plays, and poems, allow me to take a piece of myself and put it in a place where others can experience that same emotion for themselves.
 That is the beauty of impact, you never know where it may hit one and miss another.